Blockchain for real estate – Rome wasn’t built in a day has been saved

 We believe blockchain is set to make a positive contribution to the world of real estate, in terms of uniformity, efficiency, and transparency.
 Exciting times with great opportunities lie ahead.
 Some will say that this is hype or that reality won’t to live up to expectations.
 This pessimism is caused by unrealistic short-term expectations from uninformed or misinformed people, and the selection of poor examples to demonstrate the benefits.
 In the meanwhile, keep exploring, stay curious and remember, Rome wasn’t built in one day!

-- IREDEC is an initiative led by seven non-profit organizations: FIDJI (France), INREV (Europe), IPF (Great Britain), gif (Germany), OSCRE (North America), REDEX (Netherlands) and the RICS.
+- IREDEC is an initiative led by seven non-profit organisations: FIDJI (France), INREV (Europe), IPF (Great Britain), gif (Germany), OSCRE (North America), REDEX (Netherlands) and the RICS

 - RICS, November 3 2017, Global Trends in Data Capture and Management in Real Estate and Construction.